EEX Exchange

 Exchange Supervisory Authority

-The exchange supervisory authority, the Saxon State Ministry for Economic Affairs, Labour and Transport, is in charge of the legal supervision of the exchange and its bodies and of market supervision of the trading participants according to the German Exchange Act.
+The Exchange Supervisory Authority of EEX is the Saxon State Ministry for Economic Affairs, Labour, Energy and Climate Action.
+The Ministry is in charge of the legal supervision of the exchange and its bodies and of the market supervision of the trading participants according to the German Exchange Act.

-The most important tasks of the exchange supervisory authority include the following:
+The main tasks of the Exchange Supervisory Authority include the following:

-- supervision of the Exchange, in particular through the Exchange Council, the Management Board of the Exchange, the Sanctions Committee and the Market Surveillance Department (bodies of the exchange) as well as the company operating the exchange
+- Supervision of the Exchange, in particular through the Exchange Council, the Management Board of the Exchange, the Sanctions Committee and the Market Surveillance (bodies of the exchange) as well as the company operating the exchange

-- supervision of the companies licensed to trade on the exchange in co-operation with the Market Surveillance Department of the exchange and the investigation of violations of provisions and orders under exchange law,
+- Supervision of the companies admitted to trade on the exchange in co-operation with the Market Surveillance and the investigation of violations of provisions and orders under exchange law,

-- compliance with the provisions and instructions under exchange law, the proper execution of trading on the exchange as well as proper settlement of the exchange transactions
+- Ensuring compliance with the provisions and instructions under exchange law, the proper execution of trading on the exchange as well as proper settlement of the exchange transactions.

 Contact

-Saxon State Ministry of Economic Affairs, Labour and Transport Exchange Supervisory Authority
+Saxon State Ministry for Economic Affairs, Labour, Energy and Climate Action

 Visitor address: